circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 3. In your `.circleci/config.yml`,
 create a `deploy` job
 and add a command
-to deploy the master branch to Heroku using git.
+to deploy the master branch.

 ```yaml
 version: 2